-But no matter what the legal status of your debts, in our experience, if you can pay 30% to 70% cash on the barrelhead, it's worth trying to settle them.
-Many creditors, knowing that they will have a hard time collecting the debt once you are out of business, may agree to settle your debt for 50, 60, or 70 cents on the dollar—or even less if you hire a lawyer to negotiate for you.
+No matter the legal status of your debts, it's worth trying to settle if you can pay 30% to 70% cash upfront.
+Many creditors, knowing that they'll have a hard time collecting the debt once you're out of business, might agree to settle your debt for 50, 60, or 70 cents on the dollar—or even less if you hire a lawyer to negotiate for you.

 Keep in mind that it won't help you much to settle one or two small debts for a reasonable amount while not being able to settle larger ones.
 So it might make sense to tell your creditors that your offers are contingent upon all of your creditors agreeing to settle their debts.

 It's easy to procrastinate this step, but it's important that you reach out to your creditors sooner rather than later so you're not falling even further into debt.
 Depending on the number and type of creditors you have and your relationship with them, you should send them a letter or email, call them, or meet with them.
 (We get into negotiating with the different kinds of creditors in more detail below.)
 If you have an attorney, they can contact your creditors for you.

 Reach out to equipment lessors first.
 Since you're likely required to make payments in exchange for use of the equipment you're leasing, time is a factor.
 You don't want another payment to come due while you're trying to decide whom to call and what to say.

 Next, call your secured creditors.
 Because a secured creditor can take your collateral for nonpayment, you should focus on working out a deal before that can happen.